a-karma/Bogor_Workshop/DAY_3/Session3.md

 You will now be in your home directory in the server.

-Either case, you should now see a terminal like the one below.

-In the screenshot you can see:
+Either case, you should now see a terminal like the one in the screenshot below.
+Here you can see:
 - the command `ls` should list the files in your home directory
 - If you add an `l` infront, so `lls` you should see the file structure for your local computer
 - `pwd` shows the working directory in the server